Health and Safety Planning

 - Queen’s First Aid offers First Aid assistance on campus providing prompt response that is both confidential and free of charge.

-- Student Health, Counseling and Disability Services provides non-life threatening medical assistance, disability/accommodation assistance and resources as well as general and specialized counseling services.
+- Student Wellness Services provides non-life threatening medical assistance, disability/accommodation assistance and resources as well as general and specialized counselling services.

 - The Human Rights Office promotes human rights and takes action where acts of discrimination or harassment occur.

-- University Chaplain provides assistance with spiritual counseling for all faiths and is the contact for the Inter-Faith Council.
+- University Chaplain provides assistance with spiritual counselling for all faiths and is the contact for the Inter-Faith Council.
 For further resources you can also visit our Spiritual and Religious Support page.

 - Queen’s Pandemic Preparedness site provides regularly-updated information about the institutions preparations for any potential pandemics.